Investigation Guide

 How to Check Someone's Background Online

-Checking someone's background online usually works best when you treat it like a step-by-step research process.
-This guide explains how to narrow identity clues, where public records fit in, and which record categories matter most once the search starts to take shape.
+Checking someone's background online works best when treated as a layered research process.
+This guide explains how to narrow identity clues, which record categories matter most, and how to move from a broad search into the specific sources that answer your actual question.

 Advertiser Disclosure: PublicRecordsService.org may receive referral compensation from some of the services featured on this page.
 That does not change how we describe them, but it may affect placement and ranking.